PythonicCafe/pydokku/README.md

 to automate some stuff. :)

 Goals:
-- Create a well tested tool to interface/control Dokku
+- Create a well tested tool to interface/control Dokku (currently test coverage is ~93%)
 - Fix some of the Dokku weaknesses/missing features when possible
-- Have a cleaner interface and better data model then Dokku by:
+- Provide a clean and more consistent data model (compared to Dokku) when possible (see "Terminology and Compatibility")
-  - Creating a dataclass for each plugin, representing all the information that plugin stores
-  - Avoiding implementing redundant commands from the library's point of view (like `config:export` and `config:show`)

-It's not a current goal to support commands which outputs a huge ammount of data (like `postgres:export`) or requires a huge amount of data into the command's standard input (like `git:load-image`).
+> Note: it's not a current goal to support commands which outputs a huge ammount of data (like `postgres:export`) or
+> requires a huge amount of data into the command's standard input (like `git:load-image`).
+We may work on that later.

 ## Usage